SovereignShop/plexus/README.md

 ![Hull Example](https://github.com/SovereignShop/scad-paths/blob/main/resources/images/hull-example.png)

 i.e. it pops the previous two segments off, hulls them, then pushes the result back onto the stack.
+You can specify the parameter `n-segments` if you'd like to hull between several segments.

 ## Branching